hack-shack/glowfire/README.md

 glowfire is a fork of [snakeware](https://github.com/joshiemoore/snakeware) for the Raspberry Pi and Sharp Memory LCD.
 Reference hardware is the SQFMI beepy, released in 2023.
 The [beepy schematic](https://github.com/sqfmi/beepy-hardware/blob/5e35c7be4ca82a4c1ce222380d37c6be8302f0db/KiCad/beepy-schematic-v1.pdf) and [KiCad PCB design](https://github.com/sqfmi/beepy-hardware/tree/5e35c7be4ca82a4c1ce222380d37c6be8302f0db/KiCad) are on GitHub.
+The [glowfire manual](https://github.com/hack-shack/glowfire/blob/main/glowfire-manual.pdf) contains experimental notes about development on the beepy.

 # Features
   * Python GUI for the SQFMI beepy